-People of all ages come along to the shop.
-We had a seven-year-old come in on her dad’s shoulders to see the band Idles the other day."
+People of all ages come to the shop.
+For example, when we had an in-store with the band Idles, a seven-year-old come in on her dad’s shoulders to see them.

 Supporting Welsh industry is incredibly important

-Our bags come from a Welsh independent company, and we’ve had the same supplier for over 20 years.
-Our merchandise is printed by another independent Welsh company we’ve been using for just as long.
+Our bags come from an independent Welsh company, and we’ve had the same supplier for over 20 years.
+Our merchandise is printed by another independent Welsh company that we’ve been using for just as long.
 When we buy technology or get our computers fixed, it’s from a guy who’s down the road.